LIMUNIMI/ASMD/docs/JSON.rst

 #. ``instrument``: General Midi program number associated with this instrument,
    starting from 0.
 128 indicates a drum kit (should be synthesized on channel 8 with a program number of your choice, usually 0).
+255 indicates no instrument specified.

 Note that json ground_truth files have extension ``.json.gz``, indicating that they are compressed using the ``gzip`` Python 3.6.9